Skip to main content

 [i] www.coe.int

-[ii] http://explorehumanrights.coe.int/?lang=en
+[ii] https://explorehumanrights.coe.int/?lang=en

-[iii] http://www.freire.org/component/easytagcloud/118-module/conscientization/
+[iii] https://www.freire.org/component/easytagcloud/118-module/conscientization/

 Comments are closed.